 - have a sore throat for a few days

-- have bloating and discomfort in your tummy (abdomen) for a short time
+- have bloating and discomfort in your tummy (abdomen) for a day or two

 - feel sick or be sick after the sedation